mhmdkhmaisy/checkout-cart-api/BUNDLE_SYSTEM_FIXES.md

 This could cause the checkout process to fail.

+### 3. Auto-Increment Corruption
+The `orders` table had an auto-increment value of 36990, but the actual max order_id was only 72.
+This caused:
+- Foreign key constraint violations (trying to reference non-existent order_id 36990)
+- Order creation appearing to succeed (logged) but order_items failing

+This happens when records are deleted but auto-increment is never reset.

-### 3. CheckoutController Not Handling Missing Products
+### 4. CheckoutController Not Handling Missing Products
 The CheckoutController had fallback logic for missing products but still tried to insert invalid product_ids, causing constraint violations.

 ## Fixes Applied